stepanenko/stepanenko/Eric_Elliott.md

 > As you strip constructors and classical inheritance out of JavaScript, it: Gets simpler.
 Gets more flexible.
 Gets more powerful & expressive

+> Software performance is not about how many features you complete or how much code you type.
+It’s about how much value you create.

 > [Composing Software: The Book](https://medium.com/javascript-scene/composing-software-the-book-f31c77fc3ddc)